privacyidea/privacyidea/doc/glossary/index.rst

         the first successful challenge, a second one is triggered, in which the PIN is expected as an answer.
         If the PIN matches, the second challenge is also successful and the user is successfully authenticated.

+   Policy Conditions
+        Since privacyIDEA 3.1, :ref:`policy_conditions` allow to define more advanced rules for policy matching, i.e. for determining which policies are valid for a specific request.

+        Conditions can be added to a policy via the WebUI.
+In order for a policy to take effect during the processing of a request, the request has to match not only the ordinary policy attributes (see :ref:`policies`), but also *all* additionally defined conditions that are currently active.
+If no active conditions are defined, only the ordinary policy attributes are taken into account.